Smoked mackerel risotto gets a hint of sweetness from garden peas, which is balanced with a squeeze of lemon, dried chilli flakes and dill.

 Serving Suggestions

-I tend to serve risotto as a one-bowl comfort meal and this foxy little smoked mackerel number is no different!
+Risotto is so often a one-bowl comfort meal for us, and this foxy little smoked mackerel number is no different!

-I do actually like a little grilled bread with a risotto dish, I finely slice bread and toast it in a griddle pan and then rub it with a raw garlic clove.
+I like a little griddled bread with a risotto dish.
+I finely slice bread and toast it in a griddle pan and then rub it with a raw garlic clove.

 Equipment Used